python-geeks/Automation-scripts/README.md

 Do you know anything that can help all to easy our tough life than tell that secret to us and help us to become lazy like Panda

+## Update 1 :

+**Thanks for all contributors my pandas stopped cycling now 🛴

 And it's okay if you're not aware of process.
 Kindly raise query by creating pull request (In query template).
 Here is the link for that how to create a pull request in other's Repo

 [How to create pull request](https://opensource.com/article/19/7/create-pull-request-github)

 ### These are my Lazy Panda Goals

-* Goal Achieved - 23/25
+* Goal Achieved - 29/25

-* Goal 25 - Panda stopped Cycling
+* Goal 25 - Panda stopped Cycling (Completed)
 * Goal 50 - Panda stopped Running
 * Goal 100 - Panda stopped Playing outdoor games